NuclearError/React-Project-Boilerplate/README.md

-# React-Canvas-Game
+# React-Canvas-Boilerplate
-An experiment in building a game using React and HTML Canvas.
+Boilerplate for projects using React and HTML Canvas

 ------------------------